 The mode of the application process for admission is online mode and students need to pay the application fees via net banking, credit card, or debit card.

-There are two parts of the application form which need to be filled in two parts.
-The first part of the application form for the UPSC CMS candidates is where students need to register themselves and they need to fill up basics with details such as father’s name, category, name, etc. The second part of the application contains details such as selecting the mode of payment, selecting the exam centre, and the final submission of the application form by the candidates.
+There are two parts of the application form that need to be filled in two parts.
+The first part of the application form for the UPSC CMS candidates is where students need to register themselves, and they need to fill up the basics with details such as father’s name, category, name, etc. The second part of the application contains details such as selecting the mode of payment, selecting the exam centre, and the final submission of the application form by the candidates.

 UPCS CMS Registration Form- Part 1